crazyjoery/eve-corp-portal/README.md

+### This is under revision to be updated to the new SSO/ESI systems

 # eve-corp-portal

 This is a CMS for the MMORPG [EVE Online](http://www.eveonline.com/).
 It is meant to be a web portal for EVE Online in-game corporations.
 It authorizes users with the EVE Online API, greatly reducing the time required for managing corporation members. **Important: I no longer maintain this CMS and I will not provide support for it.
 I am merely posting it here hoping it may help someone.**